 Getting In: Boston Children’s Museum tickets are included with the Go Boston Card.

 The New England Aquarium is one of Boston’s premier attractions and a great place for kids to explore for an afternoon.
 It features a giant, four-story ocean tank and a new “touch tank” where you can pet stingrays as they swim by.

 Lots of exhibits are designed especially for children, like “Penguin Power!” where kids learn about the penguins’ natural habitat and how to protect it.

 With 70 international exhibits hosting diverse habitats, you’ll feel like you’re in the tropics while still looking out on the magnificent Boston Harbor.

-The New England Aquarium also has a unique gift shop to visit and several dining options.
+The New England Aquarium also has a unique gift shop to visit and several dining options in close proximity.

 This part-land, part-water adventure is one of Boston’s most famous tours.
-After all, you can’t miss the colorful duck-shaped vehicles filled with quacking passengers!
+After all, you can’t miss the colorful boat-shaped vehicles filled with quacking passengers!

 Boston Duck Tours are entertaining for the whole family as they combine a super fun ride with a unique look at Boston’s history and distinct geography.

 The highlight of the tour?
 Your quirky and knowledgeable guide will lead you right through Boston and into the Charles River.
 This 80-minute trip promises lots of laughs for everyone and a look at all of Boston’s top sights.